Get E-Book

 // file:///Users/dev/project/src/config.json

-The object is also module-specific.
-Each module gets its own import.meta with metadata derived from that module's URL.
+Each module gets its own import.meta object.
 Another module cannot read it from the outside.
-The object is created during instantiation and populated by Node through the host-defined HostInitializeImportMeta callback before the module's code runs.
+Node creates and fills it during instantiation through the host-defined HostInitializeImportMeta callback before the module's code runs.

 Strict Mode, Scoping, and Other Differences

-Other strict-mode rules apply normally. typeof works normally. eval() runs under strict-mode semantics. new Function() creates functions in the global scope, not in the surrounding module scope.
+Other strict-mode behavior applies normally. typeof works normally. eval() uses strict-mode semantics. new Function() creates functions in the global scope, not in the surrounding module scope.

-The top-level this difference is a common migration trap.
+Top-level this is a common migration trap.
 In CommonJS, top-level this equals module.exports because of the wrapper function.
-In ESM, it is undefined.
-Code ported from CommonJS that writes to this at the top level will fail once it tries to access a property on that value.
+In ESM, top-level this is undefined.
+Code ported from CommonJS that writes to this at the top level can fail when moved to ESM.

 js